Study level

 The 3 thermoelectric effects: Seebeck, Pelletier, Thomson (macroscopic and microscopic aspects).

-Determination of the conversion efficiency (refrigeration, production).
+Determination of conversion efficiency (refrigeration, production).
 Factor of merit.

-Overview of the main classes of existing materials and ways to improve them.
+Overview of the main classes of existing materials and ways of improving them.

 Explanation of the different methods of measuring thermoelectric coefficients.

-General introduction (4 H CM): main phenomena at the origin of thermal energy storage by sensible heat, latent heat, sorption and thermochemical reaction and the limitations of existing technologies; parameters affecting the efficiency of thermochemical storage; application aspects of storage systems (inter-seasonal and daily storage)
+General introduction (4 H CM): main phenomena behind thermal energy storage using sensible, latent, sorption and thermochemical reaction heat and the limitations of existing technologies; parameters affecting thermochemical storage efficiency; application aspects of storage systems (inter-seasonal and daily storage).

-Storage materials (1,5 CM and 4,5 TD): state of the art of the main existing materials or innovative materials under development (silica gels, zeolites, MOFs, coordination polymers, ionosilicas); analysis of the thermal performances of sorption couples (vapor - solid adsorbent); open and closed storage systems; analysis of the conditions of use of the storage materials according to the complexity of the specifications
+Storage materials (1.5 CM and 4.5 TD): overview of the main existing materials or innovative materials under development (silica gels, zeolites, MOFs, coordination polymers, ionosilicas); analysis of the thermal performance of sorption pairs (vapor - solid adsorbent); open and closed storage systems; analysis of the conditions of use of storage materials according to the complexity of the specifications.

 Secretariat Master Chemistry